neyer/respect/README.md

 We can compute the 'total dissonance' of person a's respect as follows:

     def single_edge_dissonance(M, a, b):
       explicit_respect = M[a,b]
       implied_respect = total_implied_respect(M, a, b)
       # use a square so we have positive deltas
       # also sum of squares and other nice properties of distance metrics
       # also a bunch of tiny dissonances don't matter as much as a few big ones
       return (explicit_respect - implied_respect)**2

     def total_dissonance(M, a):
       sum_of_squares = sum([single_edge_dissonance(M, a, b) for b in all_others(M, a)])
       return sum_of_squares**0.5

 # this would make politics much more reasonable.

-The introduction of the 'soundness' metric gives people an incentive to make sure people they respect get along with each other - which means a whole host of parties interestd in resolving conflicts between two people, as opposed to just a man wearing a black dress with a white collar who reads from an old book and then, after hearing two men wearing suits aruging about the meaning of words, bangs a stick.
+The introduction of the 'soundness' metric gives people an incentive to make sure people they respect get along with each other - which means a whole host of parties interested in resolving conflicts between two people.
+This may be a slight improvement over our current system which consists of a man wearing a black dress with a white collar who reads from an old book and then, after hearing two men wearing suits aruging about the meaning of words, bangs a stick and threatens violence.